Spaghettinthefryingpan/Screenshot-Bot/README.md

 READ ME!

-I made this to download Raws for scanlations use this how you want.
-As long as if it's not child porn I do not condone my work being used for exploitation.
+I made this to download Raws for scanlations

 I would recommend to have your browser in full-screen it's better but the auto cropping usually does it's job but it sometimes fails especially when it's confusing I personally used Firefox.